Contribute

 • Push to master.

-If publication fails due to a random NPM server error, you can invoke the [`retry-republish.sh`](https://github.com/comunica/comunica/blob/master/.github/retry-publish.sh) scripts to retry the publication.
+If publication fails due to a random NPM server error, you can invoke the [`./packages/utils-monorepo/sh/retry-publish.sh`](https://github.com/comunica/comunica/blob/master/packages/utils-monorepo/sh/retry-publish.sh) scripts to retry the publication.
 This script can be safely called multiple times.
 You may have to stash your repo first.

 Making a new pre-release